afincato/tekken/readme.md

 # dot-todo

-## for a critique of plain-text todo: apps, syntax, intents, usage
+## for a critique of plain-text todo: apps, syntaxes, intents, usages

 I could just stick to any ‘proper’ task management application, in the best case using a database of some sort, and stick with it.